yawenx2004/dart-cosc076/portfolio/README.md

 # Testing 🔍
 ### 🌟 PRM Demo 🌟
 In test_prm.py I have written several test cases for an 2R planar robot and a 4R planar robot (this one with environments of varying difficulty).
-To select the test case, just comment out lines as specified in the Python file.
-When you run test_prm.py in its current form you should see, aside from the solution in the console, a matplotlib animation of an arm moving from the start to the goal configuration.
+To select the test case, just comment out lines as specified in the test_prm.py file.
+If you run test_prm.py without making any changes, you should see, alongside from the solution in the console, a matplotlib animation of an arm moving from the start to the goal configuration.

+#### Case 1: 2R arm robot
 First, let's take a look at the 2R test case.
 In the 2R case, configurations are 2-vectors and can therefore be mapped onto 2D space.
 Below you can see the graph that represents the PRM roadmap.
 Vertices represent possible configurations (red = start; yellow = goal), and edges represent the possibility of going between two configurations without collision.

 The roadmap PRM uses to search through: